Jealous (Nick Jonas song): Music video

-Talking about the video, Jonas said: "The video is basically a trip into the mind of Nick Jonas by way of stream of consciousness.
+Talking about "Jealous"' music video, Jonas said: "The video is basically a trip into the mind of Nick Jonas by way of stream of consciousness.
 So the director, Peter, he said 'I think if you asked someone right now, 'Who is Nick Jonas?'
 I think you'd get a million different answers.
 After having the chance to get to know you, I feel like none of them would really be right because you are so different than the public perception.
 So let's get inside your mind because this song is very personal even though it's fun.
 It's kind of a dance song in a way.
 But let's dig a little deeper and see what it means to you.'
 So the video is really layered, like his art.
 You can see he layers a bunch of different news clippings and articles and says something greater over top of it.
 The video is the same way.
 The real message is that jealousy is something we all feel from all different walks of life, whether it's about romance or love or family or whatever it is — insecurities.
 It touches on all that and also has sort of a fun through line with me and Olivia is actually in the video as well."

 On August 24, 2014, it was announced that the music video would be released on September 16 and is directed by Peter Tunney and Ryan Pallotta.
 Jonas' then-girlfriend, Olivia Culpo, makes a cameo in the video.